Defense & security: Facing future threats

 - Discuss the role of the armed forces today and in the future.

 ILA Berlin fosters dialogue between high-ranking generals, leading politicians working on defense and security issues as well as defense industry experts and cyber security researchers.
-About 200 military aircraft can be assessed both on the ground and in the air, while visitors will have the chance to see cutting-edge designs first-hand.
+Military aircraft can be assessed both on the ground and in the air, while visitors will have the chance to see cutting-edge designs first-hand.

 In the Military Pavilion, industry and the military will present a wide-range of successful cooperations between defense forces and industrial partners.
 Ideas for potential future collaborations will also be on the agenda.
 ILA 2018 truly stands out for its international character, with delegations expected from over 100 nations.
 In short: ILA is destined to showcase the power and scope of Europe’s military aerospace industry.

 It is estimated that damage from cyberattacks in Europe alone totals hundreds of billions of Euros every year.
-Advances in digitization and the rise of a global network require strong cyber defenses: At ILA Berlin, visitors can explore state-of-the-art solutions to help us face new digital threats and ensure the safety of military aviation.
+Advances in digitization and the rise of a global network require strong cyber defenses.

 How can we make sure that soldiers have access to first-rate aircraft?
 And how can we reduce the time needed for aircraft maintenance?
 At the Military Pavilion, the defense industry and international armed forces will showcase best practices and explore possibilities for future collaborations.

 Transporting soldiers and heavy equipment to isolated, hard-to-reach areas is one of the key tasks of the air force.
-Military transport aircraft can face the toughest conditions.
-At ILA Berlin, industry and the military from Germany and other nations will present their current performance capabilities as well as their plans for future cooperations.
+Military transport aircraft can face the toughest conditions – the industry will present their performance capabilities.

 Unmanned aviation is one of today’s top trends, also in the defense industry.
 These systems are already capable of executing crucial reconnaissance missions and can minimize risk to soldiers.
 The market for unmanned aircraft systems is expected to see fast growth in the coming years.